flatcar/Flatcar/governance.md

 Flatcar Maintainers have full access to most of the repositories in the [Flatcar project](https://github.com/orgs/flatcar/), except for very few repositories that contain sensitive information, e.g. for with undisclosed security issues (see [SECURITY.md](./SECURITY.md) for more information).
 Maintainers can merge PRs, approve PR builds+tests, and create and publish releases.
-Maintainers collectively manage the project's resources, interact with contributors, elect new maintainers, and remove inactive ones.
+Maintainers collectively manage the project's resources, interact with Contributors, elect new maintainers, and remove inactive ones.
 The current list of maintainers can be found in [MAINTAINERS.md](./MAINTAINERS.md).
 Most maintainer access privileges are granted via membership of the Flatcar Github organisation's [Flatcar Maintainers team](https://github.com/orgs/flatcar/teams/flatcar-maintainers).

 This privilege is granted with some expectation of responsibility: maintainers